alexott/graph/sample-data/DSEGraph.README.md

 <path_to_dgl>/graphloader ~/work/graph/flights-loader.groovy -graph Flights -address localhost
 ```

 **Caveats**: Either of previous command loads data successfully, but there is a slight difference comparing to the use of TinkerGraph - the IDs for vertices & edges are automatically generated during the load, so you can't use `g.V(3)`, but you need to use `g.V().has('airport', 'id', '3')` instead.
+This is a limitation of the GraphML support in the DSE Graph.